 Karen Emmons was appointed Professor and Dean for Academic Affairs at the Harvard T.H.
 Chan School of Public Health in November 2016.
 She previously served as Vice President of Research and Director of the Kaiser Foundation Research Institute at Kaiser Permanente in Oakland, Calif., where her responsibilities included research development, research strategy, and the development of a strong research compliance program.
 Dr. Emmons is a behavioral scientist with a strong track record of funded research in community-based approaches to cancer prevention in a variety of settings that serve disadvantaged populations, including low-income housing and community health centers.
 Her education includes an undergraduate degree in psychology from the University of Illinois, a master’s degree and a Ph.D. in clinical psychology from State University of New York at Stony Brook, and an internship in behavioral medicine at Brown University School of Medicine.
 She is past president of the Society of Behavioral Medicine, and a member of the National Academy of Medicine.

-Dr. Raynard S. Kington was appointed President of Grinnell College in August, 2010.
-Prior to coming to Grinnell, he served in a range of positions at the National Institutes of Health (NIH) including NIH Principal Deputy Director and NIH Acting Director, NIH Associate Director for Behavioral and Social Sciences Research, and Acting Director of the National Institute on Alcohol Abuse and Alcoholism.
+Dr. Raynard S. Kington was appointed Head of School at Phillips Academy in Andover, Massachusetts in fall of 2020.
+Prior to this he began his time as President of Grinnell College in August of 2010.
+Before Grinnell, he served in a range of positions at the National Institutes of Health (NIH) including NIH Principal Deputy Director and NIH Acting Director, NIH Associate Director for Behavioral and Social Sciences Research, and Acting Director of the National Institute on Alcohol Abuse and Alcoholism.
 Prior to NIH, he was a division director at the Centers for Disease Control and Prevention, where he led the National Health and Nutrition Examination Survey (NHANES), one of the nation’s largest studies assessing the health of the American people.
 He has been a Senior Scientist at the RAND Corporation and an Assistant Professor of Medicine at UCLA.
 He was elected to the Institute of Medicine (now, the National Academy of Medicine — NAM) of the National Academies of Science in 2006.
 He currently serves on the Governing Council of the NAM, on the Board of Directors of the Institute for the International Education of Students (IES Abroad), and on the National Advisory Council of the National Institute on Aging/NIH.

 Professor & Director, Center for Social & Behavioral Research